 - from its aboriginal primordial meaning, stick

-- to metonymy for the whole man of which the phallus is a part
+- to metonymy: the phallus stands for the whole man of which it is a part

 - to its abstraction as manliness

-- to the further abstraction to ideal human behavior like chastity, so far removed from its source that it can be applied to a woman
+- to all human virtues like chastity, so far removed from its source that it can be applied to a woman